 When I was teaching in South Dakota, some weeknights I’d take my sleeping pad(s) and bag, and go out into the hills behind our house and cowboy camp in the snow under the stars.
 This may be because I was ridiculously stressed and that’s how I deal… but it also meant that when I started hiking the IAT, I knew I could comfortably spend nights out in the snow in temperatures with sub-zero wind chill, and happily wake up, drag my gear inside, and go teach students their science.

 For pre-trail resources, there are a lot of cool YouTube videos (here’s one by Far North Bushcraft and Survival, which is the only channel whose videos I actually took time to watch).
 In Monson, Maine, I also lucked out and got to spend multiple days around Alexandra Conover Bennett, who has spent decades traversing and guiding the Maine and Canadian winter backcountry, and describes -20F weather as warm.
 She is legitimately legendary.
-If you can get your hands on a copy of her book, that’ll cover a good amount using traditional snowshoes and materials.
-For travel using more modern lightweight gear, Justin Lichter and Shawn Forry winter hiked the PCT, and wrote this book about their gear and techniques, which has really useful resources, including a number of checklists and a handy table of the calorie types you can find in standard grocery food.
+If you can get your hands on a copy of her book, that’ll cover a good amount.
+She uses more traditional snowshoes and materials.
+For travel using modern/synthetic lightweight gear, Justin Lichter and Shawn Forry winter hiked the PCT, and wrote this book about their gear and techniques.
+It has really useful resources, including a number of checklists and a handy table of the calorie types you can find in standard grocery food.

-Dress in layers.
-The coldest parts of your day will be when you’re getting out of (or setting up) camp; once you get started, you warm up quickly and will often only need a base layer and maybe a lighter outer.
+Layer.
+The coldest parts of your day will be when you’re getting out of (or setting up) camp; once you get started, you warm up quickly and will often only need a base layer and a lighter outer.

 My standard was

 - Base layer.
 I invested in a thin merino wool (pants and long-sleeve), because I like wool and it doesn’t melt when hit by sparks, and doesn’t hold odors.
-There are also a bunch of decent synthetics, which are less expensive, and if you get really lucky you can find happy things at your local thrift store.
+There are also a bunch of decent synthetics.
 The key is something that dries fast and moves moisture away from your skin, so a standard Under Armour type layer is fine.
 No cotton.

 - One or two mid layers.
-I typically use my lightweight down puffy, and carry a second thing to layer (synthetic fleece), though I’ve also added a comfortable cotton sweatshirt and been delighted in the past.
+I typically use my lightweight down puffy, and carry a second thing to layer (synthetic fleece), though I’ve also added a comfortable cotton sweatshirt (note: unlike wool, cotton loses its insulating properties when wet, so keep it as dry as any down materials you’ve got) and been delighted in the past.
 My wool blend scarf serves multiple purposes as another layer, a pillow, a totally ineffective towel, or an extra sheet in ye olde sleeping bag.